Does AMC Entertainment (AMC) Pay a Dividend? (2026)

 No. As of mid-2026, AMC does not pay a dividend; its dividend is suspended and the company has not paid one in the past 12 months.
 Given its net losses, large debt load, and negative free cash flow, AMC directs available capital toward operations and debt rather than shareholder distributions.
 Any return from owning the shares would depend on price appreciation rather than income.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with AMC's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with AMC's investor relations page or your broker before acting on them.

 Related stocks